r3nm4rss/kayzo/readme.md

 ## Overview

-ProfilesMe is a web application that allows users to create a single, comprehensive profile link to showcase all their online presence.
+ProfilesMe is a profile builder platform similar to `guns.lol` that allows users to create a single, comprehensive profile link to showcase all their online presence.

 ## Features